TEDxAuckland/tedx-auckland-site/src/_posts/2019-03-06-what-does-too-touristy-mean.md

 &nbsp;

 My first experience of travelling in Southeast Asia happened recently when I visited Vietnam and Laos.
-Like most people, I had an unforgettable experience embracing the new sights and smells, people and culture.
+Like most people, I had an unforgettable experience embracing the new sights and smells, people and culture. (read\_more)

 With only a limited amount of time in each country, I decided to visit some of the most popular places.
 To me, this felt like the easiest and safest way to get introduced to the country quickly.